 Consideration of report by Complaints Co mmittee (18) The Complaints Committee shall consi included in the report, that it receives from notify the Complaints Review Councillor of Sched.
 2, s.
-5 (58). he Complaints Review Counc cillor, and shall Terms of Examination by Complaints Review Coun- cillor Reference [Key duties]: 26.
+5 (58). he Complaints Review Counc cillor, and shall Terms of Examination by Complaints Review Councillor Reference [Key duties]: 26.
 (1) The Complaints Review Councillor may examine from time to time the procedures for the treatment of complaints by the Association.
 R.S.O.
 1990, c.
 P.28, s.
 26 (1).
 2010, c.
 16, Sched.
 2, s.
 5 (46).
-Review by Complaints Review Councillor (2) Where a complaint respecting a member of the Association or a holder of a certificate of authorization, a temporary licence, a provisional licence or a limited licence has not been disposed of by the Complaints Committee within ninety days after the complaint is filed with the Registrar, upon application by the complainant or on his or her own initiative the Complaints Review Councillor may review the treatment of the complaint by the Complaints Committee.
+Review by Complaints Review Councillor (2) Where a complaint respecting a member of authorization, a temporary licence, a provist disposed of by the Complaints Committee with the Registrar, upon application by the complaints Review Councillor may review the Committee.
 R.S.O.
 1990, c.
 P.28, s.
-26 (2); 2001, c.
-9, Sched.
-B, s.
-11 (31).
-Tasks, Outcomes and Task/Activities: Outcomes Success measures Due date Success Measures: Review Applications for Review.
+26 (2); 2 ional licence or a limited licence nin ninety days after the compl plainant or on his or her ow treatment of the complaint by e has not been aint is filed with in initiative the the Complaints Tasks, Outcomes and Task/Activities: Outcomes Due date Success measures Success Measures: Review Applications for Review.
 100% Ongoing Decision Writing.
 100% Ongoing Report Writing.
 100% Ongoing Annual Reports.
 100% Annualy Performance Quality and timeliness of notices and decisions.
-1 1 metrics Committee/ Task Force Members: Yufei (Fiona) Wang, LL.B.
-Council Liaison N/A Committee Advisor: Salvatore Guerriero, P.Eng., LL.M., Manager, Tribunals Inter- Committee Collaboration: N/A Stakeholders: N/A
+1 metrics Committee/ Task Force Members: Yufei (Fiona) Wang, LL.B.
+Council Liaison N/A Committee Advisor: Salvatore Guerriero, P.Eng., LL.M., Manager , Tribunals Inter- Committee Collaboration: N/A Stakeholders: N/A